 According to the official websites, this is supposed to be the last step when you’re ready to apply however as appointments usually book out a month in advance, book this first!

 You’ll have plenty of time to organise the rest of the application once you have this deadline.
-Remember that the only place you can currently apply in Australia is the French consular in Sydney and you must do this in person.
+Remember that the only place you can currently apply in Australia is at the VFS Global Centre in Sydney, Melbourne, Brisbane, Perth, or Adelaide, and you must do this in person.

 Also, remember that you have to enter France within 3 months of getting your visa.